jucruz22/507_Final_Project/README.md

 # Acknowledgments
 - Many thanks to https://www.postgresql.org/ for their thorough documentation on how to interact with a database via Python
+- Thank you to Andreas Mueller on his documentation on how to make a wordcloud: https://github.com/amueller/word_cloud
 - Additional gratitude for our class documentation, particularly from [Project 3](https://github.com/jucruz22/SI507-Project3) and [6](https://github.com/jucruz22/SI507-Project6) as well as some adapted code from last semester's 506 project.
 - Hats off to 826 Michigan for the work they do locally and for letting me peruse their site for educational purposes
 - Another dose of thanks to our "Code Champs" group within our SI 507 class, including Kenji Kaneko, Stefan Deuchler, and Vibhuti Kanitkar